Starmer defends China policy despite concerns over challenge posed by Beijing

 Two of the Commons’ most prominent critics of Xi Jinping’s administration in Beijing warned about the extent of the activities of the United Front Work Department (UFWD), the arm of the Chinese state H6 is alleged to have been associated with.

-Former Tory leader Sir Iain Duncan Smith, who is seeking to raise the case in a Commons urgent question, said the H6 case was “the tip of the iceberg”.
+Former Tory leader Sir Iain Duncan Smith, who will raise the case in a Commons urgent question, said the H6 case was “the tip of the iceberg”.

 “The reality is that there are many, many more involved in exactly this kind of espionage that’s taking place,” he told BBC Radio 4’s Today programme.